 Making friends across Sunderland often starts with simple plans that fit your week.
 A walk along Roker or Seaburn, a coffee in the City Centre, or a relaxed catch‑up near Ashbrooke keeps things comfortable.
 Meeting nearby makes it easier to see each other again — and repeat meet‑ups are where friendships form.
 Keep the first plan public and low‑pressure, then follow up with another easy catch‑up if it feels right.
 Drinking Partners makes the first step straightforward so you can focus on genuine connection.

-Whether you have just moved to Sunderland or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Sunderland, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: